vpayno/exercism-workspace/go/acronym/acronym-doc.md

 import "acronym"
 ```

-Package acronym converts a phrase to its acronym\.
-The 1st iteration is better than the second one\.
+Package acronym converts a phrase to its acronym.
+The 1st iteration is better than the second one.

 ## Index